Troop 1396

 Be Encouraging

-• Help him memorize the Scout Oath, Scout Law
+Help them memorize the Scout Oath, Scout Law

 Be Supportive

-• Help him get to Troop meetings and functions — on time!
+Help them get to Troop meetings and functions — on time!

 Service Projects